 - If you have a webshop, a website full of pictures, or use your site to sell different items, Pinterest can be used as a place where you can promote your items.
 Pinterest is a lot better than Facebook, as Pinterest is a more natural place to post photos and create sets consisting of items, whether they’re for sale or not.

 - You can check out who has pinned images from your site and other data by using Pinterest Analytics

 - Make it easier for your readers to share your images by adding a WordPress plugin that lets you attach a ‘Pin It’ button to the bottom of each post.
 Write your own description and choose a photo that will automatically appear when people click the “pin it” button.

 - You should also enable Rich Pins by using a plugin like ABG Rich Pins in order to add extra details and information to your pins to make them more useful

 - Use ViralWoot tool for scheduling of your pins and for access to more Pinterest analytics.
-For other social media marketing tools see here.
+For other tools that I use see here.

 - For your personal pinning, I recommend downloading a ‘Pin it’ widget to your browser that lets you pin from around the web easily and in no time.

 Thanks to Milana Saric for contributing to this article.